The 11 best games from the '90s

 The ’90s was an amazing decade for video games.
 Not only were companies perfecting games and genres established in the decade prior with entries like “Chrono Trigger” and “Super Mario Bros.
-III,” but they also started bravely going where no other games gone before: the 3rd dimension.
-Here’s a list of the 11 best games from the ’90s.
+III,” but they also started bravely going were no other games had really tread before: the 3rd dimension.
+Here’s the list of the 11 best games from the ’90s.

 Business Insider Emails & Alerts